iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 $$

-Right now, this may seem like a big and scary optimization problem but in fact there is a lot of structure that we can exploit in order to solve it.
+Right now, this may seem like a big and scary optimization problem but in fact it contains a lot of structure that we can exploit in order to solve it.
 This will be the subject of the next section.
 Before we continue,
 let's go over a little tangent on how to formulate some classical problems